Film selection

 Five prizes are awarded during the festival.

 The film of the year!
-The work that combines the best technical and narrative qualities, in line with the three themes of the festival: mountains, adventure and culture.
+The work that combines oustanding technical and narrative qualities, with the three themes of the festival: mountains, adventure and culture.

-For the jury, it is the award for freedom.
-They have the right to award it, according to their own criteria, to the film they consider remarkable, unique, surprising, spectacular…
+The jury have the freedom to award this prize according to their own criteria, to the film they consider remarkable, unique, surprising, spectacular…

-The Alpine Mag Award recognises a sporting achievement, captured in a film of outstanding quality and in line with current events.
+The Alpine Mag Award recognises a standout sporting achievement, captured in a film of outstanding quality.

 The UshuaiaTV Award

-The Chamonix Film Festival, the Mountain Film Aid Fund (FODACIM) and Ushuaïa TV are launching a call for projects for the third edition of the Ushuaïa TV Mountain & Environment Film Award.
-This is an opportunity for filmmakers to submit a 52-minute film project illustrating the channel’s themes such as biodiversity, the environment and the protection of species in mountain areas.
+Chamonix Film Festival, the Mountain Film Aid Fund (FODACIM) and Ushuaïa TV are launching a call for projects for the third edition of the Ushuaïa TV Mountain & Environment Film Award.
+This is an opportunity for filmmakers to submit a 52-minute film project illustrating the channel’s themes of biodiversity, environment and protection of species in mountain areas.

 Ushuaia TV award